How to Understand and Manage Dementia Behaviors: A Comprehensive Guide

 Try these approaches:

-- Think about potential causes for the behavior.
+• Consider potential causes of the behavior.
 Are they tired, hungry, in pain, frustrated, lonely, or bored?
 Could it be a medication side effect?

 (Get more specific tips and examples of these techniques directly from the guide itself.)

-The Lewy Body Dementia Association’s guide has plenty of practical tips and suggestions for reducing and managing challenging dementia behaviors.
+The Lewy Body Dementia Association’s guide offers practical tips and suggestions for reducing and managing challenging dementia behaviors.

 Here, we share summaries of how each topic helps you and your older adult cope with common dementia symptoms.